 West Sacramento, CA 95605

-Questions not answered by the information in this FAQ section may be directed to Profile Requests.
+- Additional Questions?
+Questions not answered by the information in this FAQ section may be directed to POST Peace Officer Verification of Employment.

 The purpose of the POST ID is to provide a unique identifier for law enforcement personnel so that a SSN is no longer needed.
 The POST ID is created when a person is first appointed to a POST agency or takes a POST certified course.

 Obtain A POST ID:

 To obtain your POST ID please contact your agency's Training Manager or you may use our POST ID lookup.
 If you are unable to do so you may contact our support team at (916) 227-4357.